joey-zhy/joey-zhy.github.io/content/publication/journal-article4/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Ready to submit to International Journal of Machine Tools and Manufacture*"
+publication: "*Ready to submit to International Journal of Machine Tools and Manufacture, 000*"
 publication_short: ""

 abstract: Ready to submit to International Journal of Machine Tools and Manufacture，please wait for my good news.